 Those who may be candidates for such a procedure can put their trust in the VAD Program at Heart Success.
-Our program offers both long-term VAD, which is implanted in heart failure patients who are no longer responding to optimal medical management, and short-term VAD, which is inserted as a “bridge to decision” or as a rescue and recovery device for those patients who are acutely and critically ill.
+Our program, part of Atlantic Health System Heart Care, offers both long-term VAD, which is implanted in heart failure patients who are no longer responding to optimal medical management, and short-term VAD, which is inserted as a “bridge to decision” or as a rescue and recovery device for those patients who are acutely and critically ill.

 Since 2008, The Joint Commission has awarded us with advanced certification in VAD destination therapy, and we were the first center in the nation to implant a Saint Jude Medical Heartmate II® Left Ventricular Assist Device (LVAD) after it received Federal Drug Administration (FDA) approval.